 By choosing to give your time and signing up to be a mentor, you can:

-- Strengthen your listening and communication skills
+- Strengthen your listening and communication skills, and receive CDP-accredited training

 - Reinforce your own knowledge and enthusiasm for your industry